 To say that Spain is a popular destination is a huge understatement.
-A combination of factors — sunny climate, excellent beaches, vibrant cities, ancient architecture, art, culture, cuisine, wine (I could go on) — have made it the world’s third-most visited country.
+A combination of factors — sunny climate, excellent beaches, vibrant cities, ancient architecture, art, culture, cuisine, wine (I could go on) — have made the city rank across multiple categories for world’s most travelled.

 Yet, despite its 75-million-plus yearly visitors, Spain still offers more bang for the buck than most European destinations.

 Summer is high season, a time when northern Europeans flock to the Mediterranean Coast for sun and sand, while armies of North American cruise passengers invade the cities.
 Better to visit in the spring or fall, when crowds are thinner, temperatures are comfortable (summer can be steamy), and lineups at attractions are shorter.

 For a first-time visitor interested in art, architecture, culture and cuisine — the things most Canadians go to Europe for — I recommend starting in Madrid.
 Here are some Madrid musts:

 1. With more than 100 museums and art galleries, it’s easy to overdose on culture in Spain’s capital city.
 Start with the “Art Triangle” — Museo del Prado, Reina Sofia Museum and the Thyssen-Bornemisza Museum — home to some of the world’s best art — Spanish, contemporary and western.

 This year the Reina Sofia has a special exhibition of works by Pablo Picasso.
 The Pity And Terror: Picasso’s path to Guernica features 150 works by the Spanish artist, including Guernica, his masterwork that explores the horrors and complexities of war.
 The exhibition continues through Sept.
 4.